Civil Service Race Forum

 - We will uphold the Civil Service standards.

-These meetings are an opportunity to share best practice, meet other members of the forum and hear from guest speakers.
+These meetings are an opportunity for chairs and deputy chairs of departmental race networks to share best practice, discuss CSRF positions on various issues, network with one another, and hear from guest speakers.